section-engineering-education/engineering-education/articles/getting-started-with-network-management/index.md

 * Distributed Network Management Architecture
     - Just like Hierarchical architecture. it has several Network Management Systems installed to monitor the network.
     - Each NMS is usually installed to monitor the network of a particular geographical region.
-    - Using figure 1 above, comprises 3 Network Management System (NMS) Servers with each being located at its own Network Operations Center (NOC).
+    - Using figure 1 above, comprises 3 Network Management System (NMS) Servers with each being located at its Network Operations Center (NOC).
     - In this architecture, clients are located in all regions.

 There are several features such as architecture selection criteria which we have not discussed in this part.
 Feel free to search for them.